Best 6 Person Tent for Group and Family Camping in 2023

 kelty basecamp review

 Kelty is one of the best brands on the market for quality and affordable tents, so it’s no surprise that their Discovery Basecamp 6 is one of the most highly rated tents on this list (and on the market).
-It’s a budget camping tent with a simple 2-pole design with a quick setup and takedown time.
-This gives you a stress-free experience and more time enjoying the outdoors on quick weekend getaways or overnight camping trips.
-Plus, it comes with Kelty’s lifetime warranty and is sold by a great company that has strong sustainability practice to protect the outdoors for generations to come.
+It’s our favorite budget camping tent with a simple 2-pole design with a quick setup and takedown time.
+This gave us a stress-free experience and we get to spend more time enjoying the outdoors on quick weekend getaways or overnight camping trips.
+Plus, it comes with Kelty’s lifetime warranty and they have a strong sustainability practice to protect the outdoors for generations to come.

 Closeup of Kelty’s Quick Corners

-While it’s a more simple tent body design that’s built to cut costs, it has everything you could need in a camping tent.
-It’s even made to be super user-friendly, utilizing Kelty’s ‘quick corner’ sleeves for quick setup and pre-attached guylines so you can spend less time worrying about knots.
+While it’s a more simple tent body design that’s built to cut costs, it has everything we need in a camping tent.
+We believe it’s super user-friendly too, utilizing Kelty’s ‘quick corner’ sleeves for quick setup and pre-attached guylines so you can spend less time worrying about knots.

 The Kelty Discovery Basecamp 6 is not full of features seen on the more expensive options on this list, but it does outperform similar, more affordable tents in its category.
 This makes this tent best for casual car camping, budget-conscious campers, beginners, and even experienced adventurers who want something simple yet effective.